EvSecDev/SCMP/README.md

 - Support for regular SSH servers (if you don't want to use the Deployer program)
 - Key-based SSH authentication (by file or ssh-agent)
 - Password-based Sudo command escalation
+- Collect configurations from existing systems to bootstrap the local repository

 ### What it **can't** do: Controller